How Surveyors Create Easements?

 Old urban centers within the city core often present a variety of potential prescriptive easements for driveways since many of the structures predate the automobile.
 A utility shed in the rear was common with only a possible eight to ten feet between structures.
 The present usage of such sheds is for residential garages with shared driveways for access.
 The reporting survey should illustrate the occupational use of any property so that a responsible assessment can be made.

 One of the more recent concerns facing the land surveyor and property owners is the existence of wetlands and the restrictions on the use of a property under the Environment Act.
-The Environmental Goals and Sustainable Prosperity Act passed in 2007 by the Nova Scotia Legislature, states that 12% of the total land mass of the Province will be legally protected by the year 2015 and that a policy of preventing net loss of wetlands will be established by the year 2009.
+The Environmental Goals and Sustainable Prosperity Act passed in 2007 by the Nova Scotia Legislature, states that 12% of the total land mass of the Province has been legally protected in 2015.
+A policy of preventing net loss of wetlands was established in 2009.

 One recent example that I am aware of was an application for a private road to access newly subdivided lots.
 It was determined that the road would result in an infill situation of the wetland on the property.
 Various experts were required to give opinions if in fact a wetland existed and how the situation would be dealt with if allowed.
 The road construction was permitted but only with the installation of 30 culverts positioned every 5 metres.
 Wetlands exist naturally and their existence is often subject to interpretation and opinion, which is sure to complicate the whole easement scenario in the years to come.